MrOjaboes/api-coding-test/README.md

 You can log into the application with this credentials (if you did the database seeding).

--   Username: `admin@gmail.com`
+-   Username: `user@gmail.com`
--   Password: `admin`
+-   Password: `1234567890`

 ## API Documentation on how to use the endpoints
-You can use this link to test all the endpoints after the setup
+You can use this link to test all the endpoints after the setup via "https://documenter.getpostman.com/view/22559003/2sA35MxycH"